-A number of measures were taken to validate our approach.
+A number of measures were taken to validate our approach to measure actual and perceived norms.
 First, we extensively tested the study design with cognitive interviews, conducted in-depth quality checks of the translations to 108 country-language combinations, and followed strict procedures in the interviews.
 Second, we provide evidence showing that the findings are not driven by social desirability bias.
 In the survey, we implemented a treatment manipulation where some participants were asked about the extent to which they believed that others "would say that they agree" with the policy, while other participants were asked about the extent to which they believed that others "would truly agree" with the policy.
-We find only minimal differences in perceptions between the two treatment manipulations, which is consistent with findings from a growing literature indicating that these types of misperceptions are indeed real and not just an artifact of survey measurement issues (see Bursztyn and Yang (2022)) for a recent survey and meta-analysis).
+We find only minimal differences in perceptions between the two treatment manipulations, which is consistent with findings from a growing literature indicating that these types of misperceptions are indeed real and not just an artifact of survey measurement issues (see Bursztyn and Yang (2022) for a recent survey and meta-analysis).
 We also show that direct opinion elicitation, methods with higher degrees of cover, and a different ordering of questions yield very similar responses in both settings with higher and lower levels of gender inequality.
 Finally, to show that perceptions about gender norms at the national level are also important for perceptions about gender norms in local peer groups, we implement an independent experiment in the United States and provide evidence of gender norms at the national level causally affecting perceptions about gender norms at the state level and at the workplace.

 A first contribution of the paper is to provide global evidence on gender norms in terms of actual support for basic freedom and affirmative action for women.
-We find that there is widespread support for women's basic freedom to work outside of the home across the world: a majority of the population is in favor in every country we study, often by a wide margin.
+In line with prior evidence (Ray et al., 2017), we find that there is widespread support for women's basic freedom to work outside of the home across the world: a majority of the population is in favor in every country we study, often by a wide margin.
 While the share of women in favor is essentially always higher than the share of men in favor, we also find that a majority of men are in favor of women's basic freedom in all countries.
 However, the difference in the support among men and the support among women is highly heterogeneous across countries.
-In the least gender-equal countries, like Jordan and Algeria, the average gender gap in actual support is more than 30 percentage points (pp), while this gender-equal countries, like Canada and Norway.
-With respect to actual support for affirmative action for women, the picture is more nuanced.
+With respect to actual support for affirmative action for women, captured as the notion that firms and the government should give priority to women when hiring for leadership positions, our paper is the first to provide a cross-national comparison.
+The picture is more nuanced.
 In 37 countries, we find that the majority view of both men and women is to support affirmative action; in 12 countries, we find that the majority view of both men and women is not to support it.
 The level of support for affirmative action for women is strongly negatively associated with the level of gender equality in the country, with, on average, the majority of the population being against affirmative action for women in the most gender-equal countries.
 Similar to basic freedom, more women than men support affirmative action for women in virtually all countries, with the gender gap being greater than 10pp in two-thirds of the countries in our sample.
-The largest gender gap in support for affirmative action is in Israel, where only a minority of men support affirmative action for women while a large majority of women support it.
+In an individual-level analysis with country fixed effects, we show that the gender difference in support for these policies is robust to controlling for other background characteristics.